{modulation} and the poetry of Jared Carter

 So, I’ve used the words ‘modulation’ ‘modulating’ and ‘modulated’ above.
 Modulation, as I use the term, has different aspects: modulation of tone, for example, from the everyday to the heightened (the reference may be to what is described or the language used to describe it), modulation of tempo (what is described, or the language used to describe it, may change slowly, rapidly, suddenly), modulation of event, prominent in the narrative poetry which is one of Jared Carter’s notable strengths, modulation of personal experience.
 To give an example of this last from outside the poetry of Jared Carter, Martin Seymour-Smith discussing the work of Georges Simenon (in 'Guide to Modern World Literature') writes: 'His technique is to take a character and then - he works very quickly - go along with him in a situation that takes him to the end of his tether.'

 Modulation has, of course, an established use in classical and other music, referring to the transition from one key to another.
 Modulation is often most striking in the development section of a movement in sonata form.
 In the development section of a Beethoven symphony, for example, the listener may be taken far from the home key, to ‘remote’ keys, the effect intensified by marked changes of tempo and by other means.
 In music, ‘modulation’ does not include changes of tempo or dynamics, perhaps from very soft to very loud, but I use the term inclusively, and in my terminology, modulation can even be synonymous with ‘change’ of a certain kind.
-Although the music exists in time, and is changing from bar to bar, the change which is characteristic of modulation is different from, over and above, if you like, these changes.
-And it’s the same with modulation in poetry. ’ So, The Gleaning modulates, develops, in very striking ways, and we feel, as we read it, that we have come a long way, far from the starting point, to regions sharply contrasted with the starting point (and each new region can be regarded as a new starting point) so that this comparatively short poem seems a very spacious one, expansive rather than constricted.
+Although the music exists in time, and is changing from bar to bar, the change which is characteristic of modulation is different from, over and above, if you like, these changes: similarly, modulation in poetry. ’ So, The Gleaning modulates, develops, in very striking ways, and we feel, as we read it, that we have come a long way, far from the starting point, to regions sharply contrasted with the starting point (and each new region can be regarded as a new starting point) so that this comparatively short poem seems a very spacious one, expansive rather than constricted.

 Compare 'The Gleaning' with a very strong and successful poem by Robert Frost about a similar incident, another death in a working rural community, ‘Out,out-’ and the profound effects of modulation are strikingly apparent.
 In Robert Frost’s poem, modulation is far less prominent.
 In the closing lines of the poem, a death is followed abruptly by a return to the world of the everyday: